Ray Gibbon Drive

 Ray Gibbon Drive, referred to as the West Regional Road during proposal and planning stages, is a major arterial road in St. Albert, Alberta.
-Except for the Edmonton portion, it is only partially constructed as a two-lane road.
-Currently it is 8.2 km long and runs between Anthony Henday Drive and Villeneuve Road.
-It was named, at the official opening of Stage One in October 2007, after former mayor Ray Gibbon, who served from 1968 to 1974 and again in 1989.
+With the exception of the Edmonton portion of 184 Street, it is only partially constructed as a two-lane road.
+Currently, it is 8.2 km long and runs between Anthony Henday Drive and Villeneuve Road.
+It was named at the official opening of Stage One in October 2007, after former mayor of St. Albert Ray Gibbon, who served from 1968 to 1974 and again in 1989.
 Gibbon died in 1999, but his wife and family were present for the official opening, riding in the vintage lead vehicle for the first use of the road.

 Ray Gibbon Drive preceded in Edmonton as 184 Street, an arterial road which begins at 100 Avenue and travels north to Anthony Henday Drive.

-Expansion history
+Expansion

 Plans to extend and upgrade Ray Gibbon Drive have been steadily revised in Edmonton Capital Region Transportation Planning documents.